 Charring the vegetables adds a smoky edge that complements their natural sweetness.

-Cocoa, sweet ancho, smoky chipotle, and toasty fried almonds combine for a thick puréed salsa with an earthy-sweet flavor profile.
+Cocoa, sweet ancho, smoky chipotle, and toasty fried almonds combine for a thick puréed salsa with an earthy-sweet flavor.

-Roasted garlic and toasted nuts tempers the boldness of this habanero- and orange juice-spiked dip.
+Roasted garlic and toasted nuts temper the bold flavor of this habanero- and orange juice-spiked dip.

-Char-grilled tomatoes are mixed with lemon, black pepper, and Worcestershire sauce, plus fresh chile de arbol for a dash of Mexican authenticity.
+Charred tomatoes are mixed with lemon, black pepper, and Worcestershire sauce, plus fresh chile de arbol.

 Quick-pickled red onions and sweet fresh peaches balance the heat of serrano chilies in this bold, tangy, vibrant mix.